-Violet or Purple VW Lasers: primarily 405nm Laser Diode Modules.
-To see all the Violet Laser products we offer, please Click Here.
+Violet or Purple CW Lasers: primarily 405nm Laser Diode Modules.

 IR CW Lasers include Near Infrared (NIR), Short Wavelength Infrared (SWIR), Mid-Wavelength Infrared (MWIR), and Long-Wavelength Infrared (LWIR) Lasers.
 IR Lasers are perhaps the most diverse category of Solid-State Lasers; with IR Laser Diodes, Diode-Pumped Solid-State (DPSS) Lasers, Flashlamp Pumped Solid-State Lasers, and Fiber Lasers, all emitting in the NIR Laser spectrum.
 SWIR Lasers, MWIR Lasers, and LWIR Lasers are ideal for many applications in the Defense/Military markets and play an important role in telecom applications.
 To see all of the various IR Laser products we offer, check out these links:

 The output power from the laser of module is potentially one of the most important specifications when defining the laser.
 You need enough power for the application, but over specifying the output power can needlessly increase costs of the laser.
 Although, CW Lasers can usually be operated lower than the rated power without a change in performance.